In Pursuit of Parakeets

 Perfect Bound

 In early 2024, on my first trip to the UK, I met a 90-year-old man in an electric wheelchair gliding through Morden Hall Park.
-He heckled me as I tried—unsuccessfully—to photograph my first wild parakeet.
+He heckled me as I tried, unsuccessfully, to photograph my first wild parakeet.
 As he continued on with his terrier, he shared two origin stories for London’s parakeet population.

-The first story dates to 1951, when the filming of The African Queen brought Katharine Hepburn and a flock of parakeets to London.
+The first dates to 1951, when the filming of The African Queen brought Katharine Hepburn and a flock of parakeets to London.
 Before the birds could make their on-screen debut, they escaped, settling in the city and spawning the parakeet population.
-The second story comes from 1968, where Jimi Hendrix allegedly released a pair of breeding parakeets, who went on to populate London’s parks.
+The second story comes from 1968, when Jimi Hendrix allegedly released a pair of breeding parakeets, who went on to populate London’s parks.